by Manuel Schiller and Tanner Linsley on January 15, 2026.

 renderActions={({ postId, authorId }) => (

-// Full client interactivity: hooks, state, context, all of it
+// Full client interactivity: hooks, state, context

 <PostActions postId={postId} authorId={authorId} />